2020 Candidate Elizabeth Warren Calls For Trump Impeachment Proceedings

 “The severity of this misconduct demands that elected officials in both parties set aside political considerations and do their constitutional duty,” she continued.
 “That means the House should initiate impeachment proceedings against the President of the United States.”

-According to reporter MJ Lee of CNN, Warren read the Mueller Report Thursday while on a flight from Salt Lake City to Boston, and decided afterward that it was her “duty” to make such a statement- and also that a call for impeachment will not form the basis for Warren’s presidential campaign.
+According to reporter MJ Lee of CNN, Warren read the Mueller Report Thursday while on a flight from Salt Lake City to Boston, and decided afterward that it was her “duty” to make such a statement; and also that a call for impeachment will not form the basis for Warren’s presidential campaign.

 Warren, as a senator, cannot open an impeachment inquiry, as such efforts must begin in the House of Representatives.

-Several members of the House, including Rep. Rashida Tlaib of Michigan- who had called for impeaching Trump as early as January.
-Tlaib introduced a new impeachment resolution Thursday, with cosponsors included Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, and Al Green of Texas, per Roll Call.
+Several members of the House, including Rep. Rashida Tlaib of Michigan, have called for impeaching Trump as early as January.
+Tlaib introduced a new impeachment resolution on Thursday, with co-sponsors included Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, and Al Green of Texas, per Roll Call.

 Speaker Nancy Pelosi said this week that Democrats will hold a conference call on Monday to address the impeachment question, Roll Call said, although Pelosi has been skeptical in the past about the utility of pursuing impeachment against Trump, per The Inquisitr.
 The speaker said in a 60 Minutes interview in January that the impeachment of Trump is “not worth it.”